 Eating out is one of the most uneconomical activities you can undertake in Iceland, and it is relatively easy to blow one’s entire travel budget solely on food by frequenting the restaurants.

 If you want to savour the Icelandic cuisine without having your wallet for dessert, you should eat out at lunchtime when the dish du jour is reasonably priced.

 Don't let yourself fall victim to hidden charges and roaming fees.
 Free public wifi is available almost everywhere in Reykjavík and every shop, café, hotel, and restaurant will happily allow you to connect to their wifi without question.

 Although this is the perfect place to gather strength after a long flight and experience the volcanic energy of the Reykjanes Peninsula, the downside is that it's rather expensive.

 If you are travelling on a budget, seeking tranquillity and authenticity, you should visit the Secret Lagoon in the small town of Flúðir instead, or simply go to one of the very moderately priced swimming pools found all over Reykjavík and the countryside.
 A notably cheap option that is fun for all the family is the largest pool in the city, Laugardalur.

 Iceland is a hitchhiker's paradise where you can usually summon a ride within minutes of waving the thumb.
-If you want to get out into the nature on a shoestring budget, therefore, it is a convenient and safe way to get around.
+If you want to get out into nature on a shoestring budget, therefore, it is a convenient and safe way to get around.
 This, of course, should only be done in the bright summer.

-During the winter there is less traffic, you will be exposed to all the harsh conditions for an unknown amount of time, you could easy get caught in darkness of fog and not be seen, and it is not safe for cars to pull on the side of the road.
+During the winter there is less traffic, you will be exposed to all the harsh conditions for an unknown amount of time, you could easily get caught in the darkness of fog and not be seen, and it is not safe for cars to pull on the side of the road.

 If you are driving around the country, you could also always pick up hitchhikers on the condition they chip in for gas.